brendankellyODG/opendatagroup.github.io/Product Manuals/Stream Descriptors/index.md

 }
 ```

-In general, FastScore can contain a zero-length record. null and utf-8 encoding do allow such records.
+In general, ModelOp Center can contain a zero-length record. null and utf-8 encoding do allow such records.
 However, an empty record right before the end of the stream is discarded.

 ### <a name="fixed-envelope">fixed
 The "fixed" envelope splits the stream into records of the predefined size.